 Australia ICOMOS (International Council on Monuments and Sites) is a non-government, not-for-profit organisation of cultural heritage professionals formed as a national committee of ICOMOS in 1976.
 Australia ICOMOS’ mission is to lead cultural heritage conservation in Australia by raising standards, encouraging debate and generating innovative ideas.
 Australia ICOMOS has a Mission Statement, Ethical Principles and a Code of Ethics.

-In addition to the goals and activities presented below, Australia ICOMOS’ strategic priorities are outlined in the Australia ICOMOS Strategic Plan 2011-2016 – updated May 2015.
+In addition to the goals and activities presented below, Australia ICOMOS’ strategic priorities and supporting activities and are outlined in the documents below.